JQZhai/LeViT-TensorRT/README.md

       img4.jpeg
 ```
 2.environments\
-Use this image as a baseline for your TensorRT environment.
+As for X86 platform use this image as a baseline for your TensorRT environment.
 ```
 nvidia-docker pull registry.cn-hangzhou.aliyuncs.com/trt2022/dev
 ```